 Our attorneys know the technicalities involved in a DOL driver's license hearing.
 We know the pieces of the puzzle that must go together in order to be successful.
 We are also former prosecutors who know how to pull out helpful information from police reports.

-License Suspension in Washington: The Law
+License Suspension Law In Washington

 How long could your license be suspended?
 Under Washington's implied consent statute, if a driver's blood alcohol concentration (BAC) is .08 or more, his or her driver's license will be suspended or revoked for at least 90 days.
-If a driver refuses to take a blood or breath tests, the driver's license can be revoked for at least a year.
+If a driver refuses to take a blood or breath test, the driver's license can be revoked for at least a year.
 Multiple DUI offenses lead to longer driver's license suspension periods.

 What can you do to get your license back?
 You need to file a request for a hearing with the Washington State Department of Licensing within 20 days of your arrest.
 If you do not request a hearing, your license will be suspended as a result of your arrest.